dddrrreee/cs140e-20win/labs/3-cross-check/PRELAB.md

   2. Then after 1 and 2, put your `gpio.c` into the `libpi` library
      directory.
-Edit `gpio.h` to include `rpi.h` and also edit `put-your-code-here.mk` to use `gpio.o` and not use `cs140e-objs/gpio.o`.
+Edit `gpio.h` to include `rpi.h` and also edit `put-your-src-here.mk` to use `gpio.o` and not use `cs140e-objs/gpio.o`.

+     Make sure any routine that takes a `pin` simply returns if the pin value is greater than 31:

+         if(pin >= 32)
+            return;

+     (Anyone making the argument that we should return an error has the better end argument, but for the moment we live in sin.)

      Make sure the result compiles.

 -------------------------------------------------------------------------
 #### 1. Re-read the GPIO prose in the Broadcom document.